 Cancer is a condition where cells in a specific part of the body grow and reproduce uncontrollably.
-The cancerous cells can invade and destroy surrounding healthy tissue, including organs.

 Hormones - Being active can affect the levels of some hormones in our body.
 Hormones are chemical messages that are carried around our body to tell different parts what to do.
 Oestrogen and insulin are both hormones.

 Cancer starts when cells divide too much and multiply out of control.
 Oestrogen could encourage cells in the breast to divide more often.
 If you're doing a lot of activity it can reduce the levels of oestrogen, helping to prevent breast cancer.

 Insulin could also affect how cells multiply.
 Being very active can reduce levels of insulin and help prevent cancer.

 Inflammation - The bowel helps us use the food we eat.
 It also processes waste which passes out of our bodies as excrement.